adalmia123/adalmia123.github.io/HCI/Project_1/Webpage.md

 The final task was for the subject to join one of the student groups in the course.
 From the resources page, the subject was able to immediately notice a "Groups" tab which took him to a list of groups.
 The subject was told to join "Group 2".
 Then, the subject was asked to try and find a post within this group.
 The subject clicked on the "Q & A" tab at the top and then started scrolling through the posts.
 He found one that was marked with a "Group 2" label, and clicked on it.
 The subject also noted that on the post, he could click on the "Group 2" label to find more posts in the group.

 ## Flow Model
+We created a flow model as we wanted a better understanding how professors and students interact with each other on piazza.
+This helped us prioritize which combined actions we wanted to focus on and helped us understand the core reasoning why the current flow was flawed.
 ![Flow Model](Flow_Model.png)

 ## Sequential Model
+We created sequential models as we wanted to break down of how our usewrs did on our tasks and see where there is need for improvement.
+Also overall it helped us count how many steps did it take our users to do these tasks.
 ### Task 1

 #### User 1